Table of contents

 If you want to know the real effectiveness of your marketing:

 If you didn’t find an attribution model suitable for your project in this article, you can create a custom model as Answear did.
-Write to us at mail@owox.com and we’ll be happy to help you set up attribution.
-If you have any questions, ask in the comments.
+Schedule a call with us and we’ll be happy to help you set up the attribution model (or a few models) you want to test for your business.

 FAQ